-6.2 Robustness Checks and Alternative Specifications
+6.2 Robustness Checks

-In this section, we test the robustness of the finding that the Booker leads to a deterioration in consumer sentiment and ratings.
-Specifically, we consider the role of staggered treatment timing and show that our results are not driven by changes in the population composition of reviewers, by the fact that awarded books are more expensive, or by a publicity effect.
-Additionally, we show that using a regression discontinuity instead of a DD leads to similar results.
+In this section, we further test the validity of our DD setting.
+Specifically, we show that considering the role of staggered treatment timing and using regression discontinuity instead of a DD leads to similar results.

 6.2.1 Role of Staggered Treatment Timing